Water Heater Services in Santa Rosa

 - Solar water heaters

-- Indirect tank – heated by a radiant heating boiler
+- Indirect tank, which is heated by a radiant heating boiler

 Conventional Gas Tank Water Heaters

-Gas tank water heaters have been the most common source for heating water in the Bay Area for decades.
-Gas is still a very affordable fuel compared to Electricity.
+Gas tank water heaters have been the most common source for heating water in Marin County and the Bay Area for decades.
+Gas is still a very affordable fuel compared to electricity.
 Older water heaters often lasted 20 to 25 years.
-Unfortunately our newer replacements have on average 6 year pro rated warranties, and may not be manufactured to last much more than the warranty period.
-Energy efficiency is usually from 53% to about 62%.
-Which means up to 47% of energy goes up in smoke.
-Energy Star conventional gas tank water heaters are a minimum of 67% efficient.
-These are not so common, and can have slightly longer warranties.
+Unfortunately, our newer replacements have on average 6-year pro-rated warranties and may not be manufactured to last much more than the warranty period.
+Energy efficiency is usually from 53% to about 62%, which means up to 47% of energy goes up in smoke.
+Energy Star conventional gas tank water heaters have a minimum of 67% efficient.
+These are not so common and can have slightly longer warranties.

-The State of California is an ultra low emissions , or an ultra low NOx State when it comes to gas water heaters.
-Very few States are Ultra Low NOx and unfortunately conventional gas water heaters have not adapted easily to the ultra low emissions standards.
+The State of California is an ultra-low emission or an ultra-low NOx state when it comes to gas water heaters.
+Very few states are ultra-low NOx, and unfortunately, conventional gas water heaters have not adapted easily to the ultra-low emissions standards.
 Changing to Ultra-Low NOx and trying to squeeze more efficiency out of old technology has not produced reliable water heaters.
 Tank water heaters are more reliable and simpler with 53% efficiency.

 Electric Heat Pump Tank Water Heater